acterglobal/a3/README.md

       const  User({ required  this.id, required  this.name, required  this.profilePicture });
     }
 ```
-And we have the `StateNotifier` that manage those users
+And we have the `StateNotifier` that manages those users

 ```dart
     class CustomExampleNotifier extends  StateNotifier<CustomExampleState> with  PagedNotifierMixin<String, User, CustomExampleState> {